apollographql/graphql-subscriptions/README.md

 export const pubsub = new PubSub();
 ```

-Now, implement your Subscriptions type resolver, using the `pubsub.asyncIterator` to map the event you need:
+Now, implement your Subscriptions type resolver, using `pubsub.asyncIterable` to map the event you need:

 ```js
 const SOMETHING_CHANGED_TOPIC = 'something_changed';